-The development of new light- and medium-duty propane vehicles has surged in recent years for fleet use.
-Propane vehicles can either be conversions from gasoline vehicles or purchased from OEMs.
-Engines and fueling systems are also available for heavy-duty vehicles, such a street sweepers and school buses, including some from original equipment manufacturers.
+The availability of new light- and medium-duty propane vehicles has surged in recent years, especially for fleet use.
+Propane vehicles can either be OEM vehicles or conversions from gasoline vehicles.
+Engines and fueling systems are also available for heavy-duty vehicles, such a street sweepers and school buses, including some prep-ready engines from original equipment manufacturers.

 Types of Propane Vehicles

-A propane vehicle's power, acceleration, and cruising speed are similar to those of gasoline-powered vehicles.
-The driving range for dedicated and bi-fuel vehicles is also comparable to that of gasoline vehicles.
-Extra storage tanks can increase range, but the additional weight displaces payload capacity.
+A propane vehicle's power, acceleration, and cruising speed are similar to those of conventionally-fueled vehicles.
+The driving range for dedicated and bi-fuel vehicles is also comparable.
+Extra storage tanks can increase range, but the tank size and additional weight affect payload capacity.

-Compared with vehicles fueled with conventional diesel and gasoline, propane vehicles can produce lower amounts of harmful emissions, depending on vehicle type, drive cycle, and engine calibration.
+Compared with vehicles fueled with conventional diesel and gasoline, propane vehicles can produce lower amounts of harmful emissions, depending on vehicle type and drive cycle.

 How Propane Vehicles Work